-- · You obtained 16 continuing education units (CEUs) each year since the date your BCBA certification expired (prorated to the month you submit a Qualify for Examination via Past Certification Application). - The CEUS you earned meet the BACB's current CEU requirements and entered into your BACB account prior to submitting the application.
-CEU documentation may use the previous certification number to connect to previous certification held for this purpose only.
+- · You obtained 16 continuing education units (CEUs) each year since the date your BCBA certification expired (prorated to the month you submit a Qualify for Examination via Past Certification Application). - The CEUs you earned must meet the BACB's current CEU requirements and be entered into your BACB account before you submit your application.
+CEU documentation may include your previous certification number solely to connect it to a prior certification for this purpose.